hamzaoulhaj/MStream/README.md

 ## Demo

-Please find a demo on the jupyter notebook file
+Please find a demo on the jupyter notebook file Demo.ipynb